Introduction to InformAll (formerly RIDLs)

 - Strand 2 – using the RIDLs criteria to support the development of information and data literacy training resources: a key output of phase 1 of the programme was a set of criteria used to describe, review and evaluate information literacy training interventions.
 The aim now is to further promote these criteria across the HE sector, encourage their use and investigate whether and how they might serve as a basis for a service to help institutions develop their IL training capacity.
 Further details here.

-- Strand 3 – transferability of information and data literacy beyond HE: this will investigate and consider how information-related skills and know-how acquired in the context of HE might relate to the needs and expectations in realms beyond HE.
-Engagement and consultations are being initiated with organisations such as professional bodies, accreditation agencies and employers’ organisations.
+- Strand 3 – transferability of information and data literacy beyond HE: this investigates and considers how information-related skills and know-how acquired in the context of HE might relate to the needs and expectations in realms beyond HE.
+Engagement and consultations have been initiated with organisations such as professional bodies, accreditation agencies and employers’ organisations.
 Further details here.

 - Strand 4 – international outreach: identifying further opportunities for collaborations beyond the UK, and building on links established during 2013 with organisations such as UNESCO and IFLA.
 Further details here.

-Updates will be posted on these pages as RIDLs develops.
-In the meantime, please contact [email protected] if you would like further information, or if you wish to become involved.
+Updates will be posted on these pages as InformAll develops.
+In the meantime, please contact Stéphane Goldstein at [email protected] – tel: 020 3397 3647, if you would like further information.